 - 1. Choose File > Import from the main menu, select SVN > Project from SVN and click Next. - 2.
 You now need to specify a repository location, as specified by a Subversion_URL.
 If you've previously done an SVN checkout, a menu will appear allowing you to select a previously used URL.
 If one of these is sufficient, select it and click Next to go to Step 4.
 Otherwise, select Create a new repository location and click Next to enter a repository dialog.
 If no previous locations are known this dialog will appear automatically. - 3.
 If you are specifying a new location in the repository dialog: - Under the General tab, enter the Subversion_URL in the URL box.
 If you are just checking out the trunk of the repository (i.e., if your Subversion URL ends in /trunk), then you should omit the final /trunk since this is selectable in Step 4. - If you are checking out a repository that is not available for anonymous access, or if you need write access to the repository, enter your ArtiSynth User ID and Password (which you will have obtained from us separately) in the Authentication section of the dialog.
-You will probably want to check Save authentication as well. - Click Next. - 4.
-In the Select Resource dialog, use the URL selector box to select the full URL to be used for the checkout.
+You will probably want to check Save authentication as well. - Click Next.

+- 4. In the Select Resource dialog, use the URL selector box to select the full URL to be used for the checkout.
 If you are just checking out the trunk of the repository, then choose Subversion_URL/trunk which should be available as a selection. - 5.
 Click Finish - 6.
 In the Check Out As dialog, select Check out as a project with name specified, adjust the project name if desired, and click Next. - 7.
 Specify the location for the check out.
 If you leave Use default workspace location selected, this will be workspace/project_name, where workspace is the Eclipse workspace folder and project_name is the project name selected in the previous step.
 Otherwise, you can specify an explicit checkout location (which does not have to be located in the Eclipse workspace).
-For ArtiSynth core checkouts, the project name is typically artisynth_core and the the checkout location will become the ArtiSynth install folder artiSynth_core.
-For ArtiSynth core checkouts, the project name is typically artisynth_core and the the checkout location will become the ArtiSynth install folder artiSynth_core. - 8.
-Click Finish.

-- 9. If necessary, open a Java perspective by choosing Window > Open Perspective > Java.
+For ArtiSynth core checkouts, the project name is typically artisynth_core and the checkout location will become the ArtiSynth install folder <ARTISYNTH_HOME>. - 8.
+Click Finish. - 9.
+If necessary, open a Java perspective by choosing Window > Open Perspective > Java.
 The project should appear in the Package Explorer window. - 10.
 From outside Eclipse, install the Eclipse project files by unzipping <PROJECT_DIR>\eclipseSettings.zip into <PROJECT_DIR>.
 For details, see Section 9.2.4. - 11.
-From outside Eclipse, download the required jar files and native libraries as described in Section 4.1. - 12.
+From outside Eclipse, download the required jar files and native libraries as described in Section 4.2. - 12.
 Finally, load the new settings into the project by selecting the project in the Package Explore window and selecting Refresh from the context menu.